IN THE HIGH COURT OF THE REPUBLIC OF SINGAPORE

 PARTICULARS OF JUSTIFICATION

-6.1 The First Defendant is not an anti-Christian Chinese chauvinist or anti-English educated.
-His statements were not calculated to cause social or racial disharmony or disruption in Singapore.
-He is not a racist or a trouble-maker.
+16.1 The First Defendant is not an anti-Christian Chinese chauvinist, anti-English educated, or someone whose statements will cause social and racial disharmony and disruption in Singapore; nor is he a racist or a trouble-maker.
 On the contrary he is and was at all material times a firm believer in religious, educational and racial harmony.

-6.3 In December 1996 the First Defendant was nominated as a candidate in the forthcoming General Election on behalf of the Workersí Party ("the WP").
+16.3 In December 1996 the First Defendant was nominated as a candidate in the forthcoming General Election on behalf of the Workersí Party ("the WP").
 He stood as a candidate in the Cheng San GRC.
-The Plaintiff in this action, the Plaintiffs in the related actions referred to in paragraph 1 of the Defence and those persons named in the police report, are all prominent members of the Peoplesí Action Party ("the PAP").
+The Plaintiff in this action, the Plaintiffs in the related actions referred to in paragraph 1 of the Defence and referred to in the police report as set out in paragraph 3 of the Statement of Claim, are all prominant members of the Peoplesí Action Party ("the PAP").
 It is their fervent wish to prevent by all possible means the election of any opposition Member of Parliament in Singapore.
 In support of this allegation the First Defendant will rely inter alia upon statements made on behalf of the PAP by Prime Minister Goh and reported respectively in the issue of the Straits Times for 30 and 31 December 1996 to the effect that of course he was biased and wanted to keep the First Defendant out of Parliament; that he was so determined to stop the First Defendant getting into Parliament that he was himself standing in the Cheng San GRC constituency and that the fact that the First Defendant appeared to be a reasonable man of moderate means was "a difficulty that they (viz the PAP) were going to solve and that they had to plug away and tell people there is a danger".

 (b) a Chinese chauvinist;